sovrynn/ecdo/3-FORECASTING/README.md

 Goal is to predict when the next ECDO will happen.
 - Recent climate and geo-state anomalies are in `EVIDENCE/PRESENT-CLIMATE-ANOMALIES`.
-- Impending cosmic alignments are in `EVIDENCE/IMPENDING-COSMIC-ALIGNMENTS`.
+- Impending cosmic/geomagnetic alignments are in `EVIDENCE/IMPENDING-ALIGNMENTS`.

 ## Contents